Fear of the Future: Class of 2020 Enters a World in Crisis

 These graduates will be competing not just with experienced workers but with those in another Class of 2020 — high school graduates who aren’t college-bound or have put their dreams on hold to join the job hunt, in some cases to help newly unemployed parents .

-Others are opting for a 2-year junior college instead of a 4-year program or taking a gap year or have decided it’s not worth paying tuition for schooling that may be conducted only online.
+Others are opting for a two-year junior college instead of a four-year program or taking a gap year or have decided it’s not worth paying tuition for schooling that may be conducted only online.

 “The future looks very, very grim,” Merced's assistant superintendent Constantino Aguilar said.
 “Where do these students go?
 A lot of doors have been closed.
 We’re trying to plan for our students’ futures and there is nothing out there for them.”